-- 1. Flush the cooling system with distilled or deionized water in order to remove any debris. - Install the connection hose.
+- Flush the cooling system with distilled or deionized water to remove any debris. - 2.
 Clean the drain plugs and install the drain plugs.
 Tighten the drain plugs securely.

 Do not fill the cooling system faster than 5 L (1.3 US gal) per minute to avoid air locks.